venix1/crowfall-data/README.md

 https://github.com/TheObsidian/malekaiAPI
 https://github.com/TheObsidian/malekaiDiscord
-as well as the powering https://crowfall.wiki
+as well as the powering https://malekai.org

 Many thanks goes out to community contributors to this project, at the time of this update:
-Scree, Michael Fedora, [LOD] Will, Remm, That_Eriksson, Typ3cast
+Scree, Michael Fedora, [LOD] Will, Izalea, Remm, That_Eriksson, Typ3cast, Orleans, and CytheS.

 ## Folder Structure
 - `data`: Root folder